vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/markdown/components.md

 ### Badge Usage

-You can use it in markdown to add some status for titles or links:
+You can use it in Markdown to add some status for titles or links:

 ```md
 ### Badge <Badge text="Building" type="warn"/> <Badge text="MrHope" color="grey" />